UdDReX/oracle-vps-script/README.markdown

   2025-04-28 15:12:00 - ERROR - Attempt 1: Out of host capacity.
 Retrying...
   ```

+Telegram Bot Commands

+Interact with the script using the following Telegram commands.
+Send these commands to your bot in the configured chat.

+/start:

+Description: Initiates the instance creation process.

+Usage: Send /start to the bot.

+Response: The bot will reply with "Started instance creation process" and provide updates (e.g., image used, retry attempts).

+Notes: The script will retry up to the configured max_retries if it encounters "Out of host capacity" errors.
+If a process is already running, it will notify you.

+/stop:

+Description: Stops the instance creation process.

+Usage: Send /stop to the bot.

+Response: The bot will reply with "Stopped instance creation process."

+Notes: This stops the script from retrying but does not terminate the Docker container.
+Restart the container by rerunning python setup_oracle_vps.py.

+/status:

+Description: Checks the current status of the instance creation process.

+Usage: Send /status to the bot.

+Response: The bot will reply with either "Instance creation is running" or "Instance creation is stopped.
+Last instance OCID: [OCID or None]."

+Notes: Useful for checking if the script is actively trying to create an instance.

+/getid:

+Description: Retrieves the chat ID of the current Telegram chat.

+Usage: Send /getid to the bot.

+Response: The bot will reply with "Your chat ID is: [chat_id]."

+Notes: Helpful for verifying the chat ID to use in config.json.

+/config:

+Description: Updates the configuration settings in config.json.

+Usage: Send /config {json_data} in the admin group specified in telegram_admin_group_id.

+Example: /config {"retry_interval": 30, "max_retries": 500}

+Response: The bot will reply with "Configuration updated successfully" or an error message if the update fails.

+Notes:

+This command is restricted to the admin group specified in config.json.

+The json_data must be a valid JSON string with key-value pairs to update the configuration.

 ## Configuration Options
 The `config.json` file contains the following fields:
 - `telegram_bot_token`: Your Telegram bot token.